intel/ai-reference-models/benchmarks/language_translation/tensorflow/gnmt/README.md

 Substitute in your own `--data-location` (from step 3), `--checkpoint` pre-trained model file path (from step 2), and the name/tag for your docker image.

-GNMT can be run for latency benchmarking and throughput benchmarking.
+GNMT can be run for latency and throughput.
 Use one of the following examples below, depending on your use case.

 For latency (using `--benchmark-only`, `--socket-id 0` and `--batch-size 1`):